The Matter of Virtue: Women’s Ethical Action from Chaucer to Shakespeare. Philadelphia: University of Pennsylvania Press, 2019.

 “Playing Household.”
 Critical Essay, The Taming of the Shrew, Shakespeare Theatre Company, Washington, DC, Guide to the Season’s Plays, 2007-2008.
 16-24.

 Books in Progress

-Feminism Without Gender in Late Medieval Literature (book).
-Two of five chapters complete.
+The Subject of Feminism in Late Medieval Literature (book).
+Three of five chapters complete.

 This book has two aims: 1) address the ossification of feminist scholarship within late medieval English literary studies; 2) offer a positive account of feminist subjectivity in five major writers of the period—Geoffrey Chaucer, William Langland, the Pearl-poet, Thomas Hoccleve, and Margery Kempe.